Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/README.md

 ## Future Avalanche Board Mi-V Sample FPGA Designs
 This folder contains Tcl scripts that build Libero SoC v2021.3 design projects for the Future Avalanche Board.
-These scripts are executed in Libero SoC to generate the sample designs.
-All cores boot from memory at 0x8000_0000.
+These scripts are executed in Libero SoC to generate the sample designs. ~~All cores boot from memory at 0x8000_0000.~~

-#### PF_Avalanche_ES_MIV_RV32IMA_BaseDesign
+#### PF_Avalanche_MIV_RV32IMA_BaseDesign (or ES equivalent)

 | Config  | Description |
 | :------:|:------------|